 It’s expensive in time and money to do research in Antarctica.
-We often see research programs put at risk because of simple and avoidable equipment failures.
+Research programs can be put at risk because of simple and avoidable equipment failures.
 We offer the following advice about making and using equipment so that it will always work correctly, and allow you to get maximum utility from it.

 Plan for Antarctic conditions